Ending Human Trafficking Starts With All of Us

 Human trafficking is the use of force, fraud, or coercion to make someone work or engage in forced commercial sex or labor against their will.

-Unlike what is portrayed in the movies, victims of human trafficking are manipulated, deceived, or pressured over time—frequently by someone they know or trust—making it difficult to recognize or escape.
+Unlike what is often shown in movies, victims are usually manipulated, deceived, or pressured over time.
+In many cases, the trafficker is someone they know or trust, which makes it harder to recognize or escape.

-Human trafficking happens in every type of community, including yours.
-Understanding what it is and how it happens is the first step in recognizing the signs and taking action.
+Human trafficking can happen in any community, including yours.
+Therefore, understanding what it is and how it happens is the first step toward recognizing the signs and taking action.

 Three key areas - One mission - Bringing hope